 Season Brochure: Download PDF file

-Alpine’s July 4th festivities include the annual parade, fireworks display, and two locations for live music and community celebration.
+Alpine’s July 4th festivities include the annual parade, fireworks display, a car show and live music as well as Fiesta del Barrio, an all-day celebration of families from near and far.

 A 36-hole, two-man, low-ball golf tournament at Alpine Country Club.